devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 For pull based query evaluation we would start at the root node of this tree and have each operator "pull" data up from its children.
 The most common approach to this is something called the [volcano model](https://cs-people.bu.edu/mathan/reading-groups/papers-classics/volcano.pdf).
 Effectively all operators implement the same iterator interface establishing a `next` method.
 In this query evaluation model all parent operators rely on something coined a
 `demand-driven` data flow.
-They will only call `next` when they need data from their children.
-The volcano model assumes that this is done a single record at a time, more modern OLAP systems such as [Apache Datafusion](https://datafusion.apache.org/) use a vectorized version of volcano batching records on each call to `next`.
+The volcano model assumes that this is done a single record at a time, more modern OLAP systems such as [Apache Datafusion](https://datafusion.apache.org/) use a [vectorized](https://www.vldb.org/pvldb/vol11/p2209-kersten.pdf) version of volcano where they will batch records on each call to `next`.

 So if we were to perform a logical pull query evaluation on our operators above we would see something like this